Sakuhano/Tatacon/README.md

 ![Step 1](https://github.com/Sakuhano/Tatacon/blob/main/imgs/step%201.png)

+Now is the easiest time to place your support legs, Line up your corner brace(s) with your support legs and put a bolt through each of the 4 holes and add a nut on the opposite side from the bolt head and brace.
+Your supports shouldnt move very much if at all.

-Now, place a nut on each one of the bolts and screw it in fully, after this place each of your rubber dampers on the bolts and screw them in. now it should look something like this, I've added a cross section of how it should look for each bolt
+Now, place a nut on each one of the bolts and screw it in fully, after this place each of your rubber dampers on the bolts and screw them in. now it should look something like this (support bolts not shown) , I've added a cross section of how it should look for each bolt
 ![Step 2](https://github.com/Sakuhano/Tatacon/blob/main/imgs/step2.png)

-Now place another washer on each, and place on each piece of the top plate, finishing off with adding a nut and tightening each bolt in fully.
+Now place another washer on each, and place on each piece of the top plate, its easiest to thread the piezo wire extensions through the holes in the bottom plate now, then to finish off with adding a nut and tightening each bolt in fully.
+The image below is unfinished to make it easier to see. however the diagram on the right is complete
 ![Step 3](https://github.com/Sakuhano/Tatacon/blob/main/imgs/step3.png)